matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Answer: Properties as Key/Value.
 Properties as file.
 Store any binary file.
 Max size 1MB.

 36) Secret?
 Answer: Same as ConfigMap - but for sensitive data.
 Value is base64 encoded.
-Use cases: ssh hey files, basic credentials, service accounts, etc.
+Use cases: ssh key files, basic credentials, service accounts, etc.

 37) Cluster?
 Answer: Workload requires: Compute instances.
 Storage: Life cycle of storage should be separated from Pod life cycle.

 38) Persistent Volumes?
-Answer: Aka PV.
+Answer: A K A PV.
 Storage abstraction, Volume plugins.
 Provides storage - Similar to node in the cluster which provides CPU/Memory.

 39) Storage Terminologies?